Aoyama Flower Market Tea House

 Many of Sakishima Island's facilities are designed to accommodate business conferences and trade fairs.
 However, there also a few interesting attractions for regular tourists, such as the observation deck of the Sakishima Building and the shopping mall in the Asia Pacific Trade Center.

-Sakishima Island's tallest building offers a spectacular observation deck on its 55th floor at 256 meters above ground.
+Formerly known as World Trade Center, Cosmo Tower is Sakishima Island's tallest building and offers a spectacular observation deck on its 55th floor at 256 meters above ground.
 Restaurants and shops are found on the lower and top floors, while offices and conference rooms occupy the many floors in between.

 Asia Pacific Trade Center

 The Asia Pacific Trade Center is attached to a large mall with popular shopping and dining facilities.
 The site was designed to host business gatherings and host events, and has large conference facilities for this purpose.

 The Bird Sanctuary was built on the northwestern corner of Sakishima Island to provide migratory birds with a stop-over location in the huge urbanized area of Osaka.
 The sanctuary has a building from which to watch and learn about birds.

 Sakurajima Island's main attraction is Universal Studios Japan, a popular theme park.

 Universal Studios Japan

 Universal Studios Japan (USJ) features rides and shows based on some of the film studio's most popular films, including Spiderman, Jurassic Park, Terminator 2, Jaws and Shrek.
 The park has many themed restaurants and cafes, as well as shops offering unique souvenirs.